 In order to speed the discovery of improved therapies, ACC patients with an upcoming surgery may consider donating part of their tumors for research.
-It is free, won’t interfere with your treatment, maintains your privacy and is reversible if you should change your mind.
-The tissue is most valuable if cooled or frozen immediately after surgery, so ask your surgeon about tumor donations and complete the appropriate forms prior to surgery.
-Otherwise, your tumor is likely to be fixed in paraffin, limiting the types of studies that may be performed on it.
+It is free, will not interfere with your treatment, and maintains your privacy.
+So ask your surgeon about tumor donations and complete the appropriate consent forms prior to surgery.
+We thank you for your willingness to help!